huangdawei/surge-config/README.md

 ## Config

-- `surge.js`: the entry
-- `configs.js`: .conf files to be generated and common sub-proxies in the config files
+- `proxies.js`: .conf files to be generated and common proxies in the config files
 - `rules.js`: rules

 ## Custom Modules